LBLucaBonetti/daily/README.md

 Technically speaking, this is a "monorepo" with a Spring Boot backend and a Quasar (Vue.js) frontend.
 <br>
-The backend exposes both the frontend assets, routed by serving the index file for each request, and a set of APIs under a specific context.
+The backend exposes both the frontend SPA assets, routed by serving the index file for each request, and a set of APIs under a specific context.
 The login and signup routes are the only public ones.